Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 __[See project `runs` inside the `@tutorial_name` repository]__

-There are some frequent actions that can be performed on a @Type node.
+There are some frequent actions that can be performed on a Hotmoka node.
 Typically, these actions consist in a sequence of transactions.
 A few examples are: